satbyy/go-noto-universal/README.md

    characters appearing "clipped".
 This is because many Asian scripts stack letters vertically (e.g. Indic scripts, Thai, Balinese etc.) but the line metrics of the merged font are optimized for LGC.
-2. Tibetan has limited glyphs, otherwise GSUB table gets "overrflow"ed.
+2. Tibetan has limited glyphs, otherwise GSUB table gets "overflow"ed.
 Only the most frequently occuring "subjoined consonants" are included.
 Those characters are displayed ok, but just that the glyphs appear to be "pushed up" compared to their neighbours.
 3. Certain fonts just refuse to cooperate, e.g. Mongolian, Nushu.

+### Others

+FontTools package comes with nice utilities `ttx` (ttf to xml and back), `pyftsubset` (create font with subset of given font) and `pyftmerge` (merging fonts, basically same as this repo).

+`otfinfo` gives useful info about glyphs, codepoints, scripts and more.

 <!--
 1891 glyphs -> GSUB LookupIndex 1293 fails